Skip to Main Content

 1. Select your institution from the entity selection panel on the left-hand side.

-1. Go to 'Current collaboration' and select the Map view
+1. Go to 'Current Collaborators' and select the Map view

 1. To find collaboration partners in France, click on the Europe marker to zoom in and see all the European countries where collaboration with your institution has taken place.